LeedsCodeDojo/CoreWars/Simple Bot Guide.md

 This file includes a couple of things in addition to the instructions:

-  * ORG: tells the compiler which instruction to start on
+  * ORG - tells the compiler which instruction to start on
-  * ; a comment
+  * ; - a comment
-  * loop: a label
+  * loop - a label

 When loaded into memory, it will look like: